satyajitlion/GravLensing/research-log/Research Log 10-28-2025.md

 ***
 ### Next Steps

-1. Replace the neural network's sample data with the actual lensing parameter arrays from the simulations.
+1. Continue studying GCNNs and Group Theory to better understand equivariance and it's relation to invariance and the entire foundation of GCNNs.

-2. Perform a comparative analysis of the statistical results across the three configurations to identify key patterns.
+2. Work towards replacing the current neural network architecture with the a GCNN.
+Also consider converting image array dataset into a 2D image such that a CNN could better handle said data.

-3. Refactor the classification code to reduce duplication and create a single, reusable function.
+3. Replace the neural network's sample data with the actual lensing parameter arrays from the simulations.

-4. Investigate the physical significance and properties of the identified rare case lenses.
+4. Perform a comparative analysis of the statistical results across the three configurations to identify key patterns.

 5. Develop visualizations to effectively communicate the distributions of lens types.